LairdCP/bl5340pa_manifest/README.md

 - sleepy advertiser
 - throughput

+These were modified from Nordic samples.

 ## Known Issues

 - L2-209 - Power Table for Coded s=2 not being used by Nordic MPSL FEM driver.
 The s=8 table is being used.
 The RF power for s=8 is less than s=2.
 Therefore, the module is still RF compliant, albeit with a lower power output than what is allowed.

-- L2-221 - Central device is unable to connect to a peripheral using coded PHY when FEM is operating in GPIO+SPI mode.
-A hard fault occurs on the network processor of the nRF5340.

 ## Artifacts

 A couple of example applications have been compiled for the BL5340PA development kit (DVK).
 There is an internal and external antenna variant of each application.
 The sleepy advertiser example has been compiled for North America (NA).

 The nRF DTM PC application has been forked and rebuilt to reflect the power levels available for the nRF5340 (-1, -2, -3, -4, -5, -6, -7, -8, -12, -16, -20, -40).
 It can be installed by dragging the tgz file into nRF Connect.
 This application assumes the firmware was built with CONFIG_DTM_POWER_CONTROL_AUTOMATIC=n.
+However, this method requires a specific version of nRF Connect for Desktop.
+An alternative is to use [pydtm](https://github.com/LairdCP/pydtm).

 ## Cloning Firmware

 > **WARNING:** On Windows do not clone into a starting folder path longer than 12 characters or else the firmware will not build.

 This is a Zephyr `west` manifest repository.
-To learn more about `west` see [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.6.1/zephyr/develop/west/index.html#west).
+To learn more about `west` see [here](https://docs.nordicsemi.com/bundle/ncs-2.7.0/page/zephyr/develop/west/index.html).

 To clone this repository properly use the `west` tool.
 To install `west` you will first need Python3.
 It is recommended to use Python virtual environments.